SebSemos/villager_steve_model/README.md

 For other packs: Will display the type of villager of the biome + occasionaly a bunch of hermits with "war" skins or Alex, Steve or Derp for their respective pack

+Guard Villagers have several models that will change the way they hold weapon, as well as attack animation.
+This is primarily intended for SOW pack.
+They will change depending of the weapon, the name of the weapon or the name of the mob.
+(Using CIT only might lead to some animation not matching the weapon)
+Some weapon as swords have a model when a guard hold two of them.
+Even tho the animation will make the both of them move, it will not double the damage...
+Guard also can spawn as left handed, and have corresponding models.
+BUT this is not controllable by the player.
+The guard inventory is the same for left and right handed.
+(A shift click will send a weapon in the shield slot btw.
+Take car of that as it could not look good)
+Guard Villagers models also have a cape.
+It only got the CAPE#1, and will always display if on the texture.
+I choose not to add them to the Hermitcraft pack for now

 See next point for textures customisation, but the model for Guard Villagers support the same options as the villager one, except the "biome/profession outfit"
 You should keep this place of the .png file transparent.
-Because it is a modded entity their are a few querks I didn't figured out.
+There might be a few querks I didn't figured out.

-Another querk is about armor.
-For some reason helmets can be a little bit out of sync when the entity walk.
-And when a second layer is used on the helmet of "meterial_layer_1.png" , it appear like it is on another head doing completely different stuff.
+One about armor.
+When a second layer is used on the helmet of "meterial_layer_1.png" , it appear like it is on another head doing completely different stuff.
 Also second layers of helmets on "meterial_layer_2.png" seems to not render.
 The rest of the armor seems to be ok.
 I'll update a fix if I can find out what's going on.

 Note that the textures for Guard Villagers need to be in: assets\guardvillagers\optifine\random\entity\guard but the model is in: assets\minecraft\optifine\cem
-Also note that the random system adding numbers suffix is espacially confusing here as there is already a number suffix for each biome.
-Windows show the files in their numerical number, so some biomes will be mixed together...
+Also note you need a dot for the random system suffix : guard_0.x, guard_1.x...

 [Villager Names](https://modrinth.com/mod/villager-names-serilum) This mod from Serilum gives villagers (and modded one) random names.
 You can also provide you custom list.
-So Refering to my full list of name used, you can get matching textures.
+There a file in each pack with them names of the pack.
+You automatically get matching textures.
 This when used with chime gives automatically adequate weaapons to guard villagers :)
-Place the custom names.txt present in the pack in .minecraft/config/villagernames/
+Place the custom names.txt in .minecraft/config/villagernames/

-Note: If the custom list is activated, it will ignore texture distribution of the .properties files
+Note: If only the custom list is activated, it means it ignore texture distribution of the .properties files.

 ____________________________________________________________________________________________________________________________________________________________
 `Customize/add your own skins:`